alakajam-team/alakajam-poc/README.md

 **Install dependencies**: `npm install -g typescript ts-node-dev tslint typedoc`

-* `npm run buildw`: Watches the sources to build them automatically.
+* `npm run build:watch`: Watches the sources to build them automatically.
-* `npm run startw`: Start the server, manages building/restarting automatically.
+* `npm run start:watch`: Start the server, manages building/restarting automatically.
 * `npm run lint`: Checks the sources for errors, and fixes them if possible.
 Launched automatically upon committing.
 * `npm run typedoc`: Generates a static documentation site in `dist_docs/`
 * `npm run debug`: Launches the server in debug mode.
 Type `about:inspect` in a Chrome browser and it should let you connect to your Node target.